Field Guide to the R Mixed Model Wilderness

 xlab = "fitted values", ylab = "studentized residuals")

-We are looking for a random and uniform distribution of points.
+We have observed a random and uniform distribution of points.
 This looks good!

 qqnorm(resid(model_rcbd_lmer), main = NULL); qqline(resid(model_rcbd_lmer))